Blending

 Available Blend Profiles

-• Sphere Blend (L2 norm): Circular fillet, smooth natural transition
+• Round Blend (L2 norm): Circular fillet, smooth natural transition

-• Linear Blend (L1 norm): Flat 45-degree chamfer with optional smoothing
+• Chamfer Blend (L1 norm): Flat 45-degree chamfer with optional smoothing

 How Blending Works